Xunnamius/projector-lens-lib-cjs/README.md

 **[New issues](https://github.com/Xunnamius/workflow-playground/issues/new/choose)
 and [pull requests](https://github.com/Xunnamius/workflow-playground/compare)
-are always welcome and greatly appreciated! 🤩** But that's not the only way to contribute.
-Just as well, you can star 🌟 this project to let me know you found it useful!
-Thank you ✊🏿
+are always welcome and greatly appreciated! 🤩** Just as well, you can star 🌟 this project to let me know you found it useful! ✊🏿 Thank you!

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [SUPPORT.md](.github/SUPPORT.md) for
 more information.